Français

 History

-Until the late 1970s and early 1980s, this area was amongst the few major fishing areas of the world still having a large potential for expansion and where abundant and potentially valuable fish resources were still reported as underexploited or lightly exploited (FAO, 1979, 1981, 1983; Otero et al., 1982, 1983; Csirke, 1987; Dias Neto and Mesquita, 1988).
-Several coastal and mostly industrialized long-range fisheries have developed since and most of the fish stocks are now considered to be fully exploited, while some are, or have been, overexploited, even severely, in recent years (Bezzi, Akselman and Boschi, 2000; Dias Neto, Saccardo and Bernardino, 2001; FAO, 1997, 2002).
+Until the early 1980s, Area 41 was among the few major fishing regions of the world still with a large potential for expansion.
+Until that time, there were abundant and potentially valuable fishery resources that were still being reported as underexploited or lightly exploited (FAO, 1979, 1981, 1983; Otero et al., 1982, 1983; Csirke, 1987; Dias Neto and Mesquita, 1988).
+Several coastal and mostly industrialized long-range fisheries have developed since.
+Most of the fish stocks are now considered to be fully exploited, while some are, or have been, severely overexploited in recent years (Bezzi, Akselman and Boschi, 2000; Dias Neto, Saccardo and Bernardino, 2001; FAO, 1997, 2002; MMA, 2006).
+The status of commercial fish stocks is shown in Table D6.

-Most of the reported expansion in production in Area 41 over the last two decades is due to the increased catches of hake and more recently of other demersals as well as squids, particularly in the Patagonian shelf and slope area.
-There are two well known species of hake in this area, the Argentine hake (Merluccius hubsii) and the Patagonian or southern hake (M. australis) and a third one (M. patagonicus, sp. nov, Lloris and Matalallanas, 2003), has recently been described.
+Most of the reported expansion in production in Area 41 in the last three decades has been due to the increased catches of hake and other demersals as well as squids on the Patagonian shelf and slope.
+There are two well-known species of hake in this region, the Argentine hake (Merluccius hubbsi) and the Patagonian or southern hake (M. australis).
+A third hake species (M. patagonicus, sp. nov, Lloris and Matalallanas, 2003) has also recently been described.

 Argentine hake

-But by far the Argentine hake is the most conspicuous and abundant, while its area of distribution and fishing grounds tend to overlap in the outer Patagonian shelf and slope with that of the southern hake and the new described one, from which it can hardly be distinguished from simple observation.
-Given the higher abundance and relative importance of the Argentine hake, it is likely that at least some proportion of the actual catches of southern hake are reported as Argentine hake.
-Reported catches of southern hake have been well under the 10 000t per year in recent years, while those of Argentine hake have been in the range of 243 000 to 682 000t per year.
+The distribution and fishing grounds of Argentine hake tends to overlap with that of the other hakes in the outer Patagonian shelf and slope, and the species are difficult to identify correctly.
+Given the higher abundance and rela tive importance of the Argentine hake, it is likely that at least some of the southern hake catches are reported as Argentine hake.
+Reported catches of southern hake have been well under 10 000 tonnes per year in recent years, while those of Argentine hake have been in the range of 243 000–682 000 tonnes per year.

 Southern hake

-In comparison to the Argentine hake, the southern hake (M. australis) stock is much smaller and is distributed further south in the southern region of the Patagonian shelf and slope with possible connection with a larger stock of the same species in Area 87, off the southern coast of Chile (Tingley et al., 1995).
+In comparison with the Argentine hake, the southern hake (M. australis) stock is much smaller and is distributed further south in the southern part of the Patagonian shelf and slope.
+There is also evidence of a possible connection with a larger stock of southern hake in Area 87, off the southern coast of Chile (Tingley et al., 1995).
 The stock of southern hake is considered to be fully exploited and current catches are within the recommended TAC for this species.
-However, as suggested by Bezzi and Dato (1995), the situation could easily deteriorate if only a small fraction of the large fleet fishing for Argentine hake switches its effort to southern hake.

 Patagonian grenadier and Southern blue whiting

-The Patagonian grenadier (Macruronus magellanicus) is usually found in deeper waters in the southern Patagonian Shelf and according to recent estimates is considered to be moderately exploited, with current catches being well under the estimated TACs.
-The other main fish stock in Group 32 is the southern blue whiting (Micromesistius australis), that is also found in deeper waters in the southern Patagonian Shelf and slope, particularly around the Falkland Islands (Malvinas).
-While this stock was considered to be moderately to fully exploited until the mid-1990s, more recent studies suggest that at current catches the stock of southern blue whiting is being overexploited (Bezzi, Akselman and Boschi, 2000; Cordo and Wöhler 2000; Wöhler, 2000; Consejo Federal Pesquero, 2002).
+The Patagonian grenadier (Macruronus magellanicus) is usually found in deeper waters in the southern Patagonian Shelf.
+According to recent analyses, Patagonian grenadier is considered to be moderately exploited, with catches in recent years under the estimated TACs (Giussi and Wohler, 2009).
+The other main fish stock in Group 32 is the southern blue whiting (Micromesistius australis), which is also found in deeper waters in the southern Patagonian shelf and slope, particularly around the Falkland Islands (Malvinas).
+While this stock was considered to be moderately to fully exploited until the mid-1990s, more recent studies suggest that, at current catch rates, the stock of southern blue whiting is being overexploited (Bezzi, Akselman and Boschi, 2000; Cordo and Wöhler 2000; Wöhler, 2000; Consejo Federal Pesquero, 2002; Giussi and Wohler, 2010).
+Stock abundance has declined since 1992, reaching the lowest level in 2007, with a slight recovery in 2008 and 2009 (Giussi and Wohler, 2010).

-Other demersal fish stocks in Group 34, such as the Patagonian toothfish (Dissostichus eleginoides) and the pink cusk eel (Genypterus blacodes) are considered as moderately to most likely fully exploited in this area, although there is the general perception that at least the Patagonian toothfish is in a much critical situation due to high non reported catches in international waters.
+Other demersal fish stocks in Group 34, such as the Patagonian toothfish (Dissostichus eleginoides) and the pink cusk-eel (Genypterus blacodes) are also considered overexploited.

-Other stocks of coastal demersal species in group 33
+Several stocks of coastal demersal species in Group 33

 There are several stocks of coastal demersal species of Group 33 throughout the region.
-The main species in this ISSCAAP Group are the Atlantic croaker (Umbrina canosai), stripped whitefish (C. striatus), various species of weakfishes (Cynoscium spp.) and the whitemouth croaker (Micropogonias furnieri).
-Most of these stocks are fully exploited, while some local stocks are still being moderately exploited and others are giving clear signs of overexploitation (Otero and Ibañez, 1986; Haimovici, 1988; Arena, 1990; Dias Neto and Dornelles, 1996; Arena and Rey, 1999; Bezzi, 2000; Bezzi, Akselman and Boschi, 2000).
+The main species in this ISSCAAP group are the Atlantic croaker (Umbrina canosai), stripped whitefish (C. striatus), various species of weakfishes (Cynoscium spp.) and the whitemouth croaker (Micropogonias furnieri).
+Most of these stocks are fully exploited, while some local stocks are showing clear signs of overexploitation (Otero and Ibañez, 1986; Arena, 1990; Dias Neto and Dornelles, 1996; Arena and Rey, 1999; Bezzi, 2000; Bezzi, Akselman and Boschi, 2000; Vasconcellos and Haimovici, 2006; MMA, 2006; Lorenzo and Scavino, 2011; Chiesa et al., 2011).

 Brazilian sardinella off Central Brazil

-The Brazilian sardinella (Sardinella brasiliensis) is one of the main small pelagics in ISSCAAP Group 35 being exploited in this area.
-It is found over the shallower continental shelf off Central Brazil between 22º and 29ºS.
-After the record high catches of 228 000t obtained in 1973, catches of this species dropped to then fluctuate in the range of 100 000t and 250 000t until 1986, when another period of decline occurred.
-The total biomass of Brazilian sardinella declined from an estimated 350 000t in 1977 to 80 000t in 1997, and since then there have been no signs of stock recovery (Saccardo and Rossi- Wongtschowski, 1991; Rossi-Wongtschowski, Saccardo and Cergole, 1995, 1996; Matsuura, 1998; Vasconcellos, 2001).
-The causes of the severe decline and lack of recovery of this sardine stock is a source of great interest and active debate among fisheries scientists and administrators (Saccardo 1983; Saccardo and Rossi-Wongtschowski, 1991; Rossi- Wongtschowski, Saccardo and Cergole, 1996; Dias Neto, Saccardo and Bernardino, 2001; Vasconcellos, 2003).
-All seems to indicate that as with other stocks of sardines in other parts of the world, the Brazilian sardine is also exposed to decadal cycles of favourable and unfavourable environmental conditions that could drive the population size up and down more or less independently of fishing pressure.
-This comes in addition to the effects of heavy fishing, which seems to have maintained this sardine stock under a state of overexploitation almost continuously since its first recorded outburst more than three decades ago.
-In this respect, it has already been suggested that excessive fishing pressure could contribute to making declining biomass abundance trends steeper and delay or compromize possible natural increasing trends.
+The Brazilian sardinella (Sardinella brasiliensis) is one of the main small pelagics in ISSCAAP Group 35 being exploited in Area 41.
+It is found over the shallower continental shelf off central Brazil between 22° and 29°S. After the record high catches of 228 000 tonnes taken in 1973, catches of this species dropped and then varied between 100 000 tonnes and 150 000 tonnes until 1986, when a further period of decline occurred.
+The total biomass of Brazilian sardinella declined from an estimated 350 000 tonnes in 1977 to 80 000 tonnes in , and there have been no signs of stock recovery since then (Saccardo and Rossi-Wongtschowski, 1991; Rossi-Wongtschowski, Saccardo and Cergole, 1995, 1996; Matsuura, 1998; Vasconcellos, 2001; MMA, 2006).
+The causes of the severe decline and lack of recovery of this sardine stock is a source of great interest and active debate among fisheries scientists and administrators (Saccardo 1983; Saccardo and Rossi-Wongtschowski, 1991; Rossi-Wongtschowski, Saccardo and Cergole, 1996; Dias Neto, Saccardo and Bernardino, 2001; Vasconcellos, 2003).
+All available evidence seems to indicate that the Brazilian sardine is also exposed to decadal cycles of favourable and unfavourable environmental conditions, similar to other stocks of sardines in other parts of the world.
+These environmental cycles drive the population size up and down more or less independently of fishing pressure.
+These effects comes in addition to the effects of heavy fishing, which seems to have maintained this sardine stock under a state of overexploitation almost continuously since the first recorded large catch more than four decades ago.
+In this respect, it has already been suggested that excessive fishing pressure could exacerbate biomass declines and delay or compromise potential natural recoveries.

 Argentine anchovy, Southwest Atlantic

-Another small pelagic fish stock particularly abundant in the Southwest Atlantic is the Argentine anchovy (Engraulis anchoita) that usually is found off southern Brazil, Uruguay and northern Argentina, although in some years it has been reported as far north as Central Brazil, in areas usually inhabited by Brazilian sardine (Lima and Castello, 1994).
-This is one of the few cases of highly abundant, well-known commercial fish stocks of the world that still remains underexploited.
-Total catches are in the lower tens of thousands tonnes per year, while the potential for the whole distribution area is more in the order of one or more hundred thousand tonnes.
-The total estimated biomass of Argentine anchovy, while highly variable, has mostly been well over one million tonnes, with maximum estimates close to 10 million tonnes in some years (Ciechomski and Sánchez, 1988; Hansen and Madirolas, 1999).
+Another small pelagic fish stock particularly abundant in the Southwest Atlantic is the Argentine anchovy (Engraulis anchoita).
+This anchovy is usually found off southern Brazil, Uruguay and northern Argentina.
+In some years, it has also been reported as far north as central Brazil, in regions usually inhabited by Brazilian sardine (Lima and Castello, 1994).
+This is one of the few cases worldwide of a highly abundant, wellknown commercial fish stock that still remains underexploited.
+Total catches are in the lower tens of thousands tonnes per year, while the potential for their entire distribution is more than 100 000 tonnes.
+The total estimated biomass of Argentine anchovy varies widely.
+Most estimates have been well over 1 million tonnes, with maximum estimates close to 10 million tonnes in some years (Ciechomski and Sánchez, 1988; Hansen and Madirolas, 1999; Hansen, 2004).
 This is a stock that clearly could support a much higher fishing pressure.
-However, it is clear that, as the species is close to the base of the food web of the northern Patagonian and River Plate system, any significant increase in the fishing pressure on this stock could have negative impacts on other fish stocks feeding on it.
+However, it is clear that, as the species is close to the base of the food web of the northern Patagonian and Plate River system, any significant increase in fishing pressure on this stock could have negative impacts on other fish species feeding on it.

 Tuna and other large pelagics

-Catches of tunas and other large pelagics have been more or less stable in recent years and most stocks seem to be fully exploited although some room for limited expansion exists in some cases.
-Total catches of sharks, rays and chimaeras have remained more or less stable or increased slightly over the last decade or so, with 57 000t reported for this species group in 2002.
-Although some stocks are not subject to direct fishing, they might still be moderately or fully exploited as bycatch in other more intensive demersal fisheries in the area.
-Due to their low fecundity and other life history characteristic there is some concern that through this indirect fishing individual populations of sharks, rays and chimaeras be exposed to undesirably high fishing mortality, become overexploited and in extreme cases depleted, even if not targeted by any particular direct fishery.
-More studies are needed in this respect, particularly in the context of the IPOA on sharks.
+Catches of tunas and other large pelagics have been more or less stable in recent years.
+Most stocks seem to be fully exploited, although some potential for limited expansion exists.
+Total catches of sharks, rays and chimaeras have remained more or less stable or increased slightly in the last decade, with 83 000 tonnes reported for this species group in 2009.
+Although some stocks are not subject to direct fishing, they might still be moderately or fully exploited as bycatch in other more intensive demersal fisheries in Area 41.
+Because of their low fecundity and other life history characteristics, there is some concern about the effect of this indirect fishing on shark, ray and chimaera populations.
+The excessive fishing mortality will probably be unsustainable.
+In extreme cases, it may lead to population depletion even when these species are not targeted by any particular direct fishery.
+More studies are needed in this respect, particularly in the context of the FAO International Plan of Action for the Conservation and Management of Sharks (IPOA-Sharks).

 Crustaceans

-Amongst the crustaceans, the most abundant single species producing the highest yield is the Argentine red shrimp (Pleoticus muelieri) in the central Patagonian Shelf area (Boschi, 1989; Bezzi, Akselman and Boschi, 2000).
-This stock is considered to be fully exploited.
+Among the crustaceans, the most abundant single species producing the highest yield is the Argentine red shrimp (Pleoticus muelieri) in the central Patagonian shelf (Boschi, 1989; Bezzi, Akselman and Boschi, 2000).
+At present, this stock is considered to be fully exploited.

 Argentine shortfin squid